-If anErrorArg is a literal object specification (described on page 40), Topaz regards it as matching the result if the two are equal (=).
+If anErrorArg is specified as a String or Symbol (enclosed in single quotes and/or with a leading #), then it will be regarded as matching if the result if the two are equal (=).

-If anErrorArg is an object identity specification (described on page 40), Topaz regards it as matching the result if the two are identical (==).
+Otherwise, Topaz regards it as matching the result if the two are identical (==).